guisilveirabatista/readme-tests/README_INPUTADAPTER.md

 # OpenLoopInputAdapter

 OpenLoopInputAdapter is the entry point in our pipeline for afp letters which come from Inspire.
-Its role is to normalize the TLEs in the afp files we receive according the requirements.
+Its role is to normalize the TLEs in the afp files we receive according to the requirements.
 To achieve that, the application uses classes called "Operators" that run through all the Structured Fields in an AFP file and perform transformations.
 These operators can be found in the package `ing.openloop.inputadapter.operator`.
 They perform actions such as: